ManticoreGamesInc/platform-documentation/src/getting_started/publishing_checklist.md

 4. Have you tested the game in **Multiplayer Preview Mode**
 5. Do the description and screenshots help players find the game and understand what it is?

 The goal of this checklist is to outline the essentials that you should check before you publish, then give you areas to continually check as you revise and republish your game.
-Not everything in this list will apply to all the possible Core creations, and there will more to consider based on the unique aspects of your design.
+Not everything in this list will apply to all the possible Core creations, and there will be more to consider based on the unique aspects of your design.

 ## Reading the Checklist